BIMSBbioinfo/ccfDNA_ACSS_manuscript/README.md

 "Cardiovascular disease biomarkers derived from circulating cell-free DNA methylation".

-Raw tabix (and bigwig) files are publically available for discovery and validation cohort and can be downloaded via the links below.
+Raw tabix (and bigwig) files with associated metadata are publically available for discovery and validation cohort and can be downloaded via the links [below](#data-availability).

 ## **Scripts**
 The main content of each script is stated below: